-5. Our priorities for 2023 to 2027
+Our priorities for 2023-27

 This Business Plan sets out three priorities for the next phase of the city's development and for the way we will reform our services.
 We will use this plan to guide our budget and investment decisions, ensuring that spending is focused on those activities with the biggest impact.